-Covid vaccines and fertility has become a contentious topic, with information—and plenty of misinformation—on the link between the two flooding news sites, forums, and social media feeds.
+Covid vaccines and pregnancy have become a contentious topic, with information—and plenty of misinformation—on the link between the two flooding news sites, forums, and social media feeds.
+So what are the facts?

 The headline read ‘Head of Pfizer Research: Covid Vaccine is Female Sterilization’.
-In the post, a retired British scientist called Michael Yeadon—who happened to have previously been VP at the pharma giant before leaving ten years ago—apparently declared that the vaccine could cause infertility in women.
+In the post, a retired British scientist called Michael Yeadon—who happened to have previously been VP at the pharma giant before leaving ten years ago—declared that the vaccine could cause infertility in women.

 The claim was immediately rubbished by the likes of AFP Fact Check, the Associated Press, Reuters, and independent UK fact-checking organization, Full Fact.
 It was also disputed by scientists around the world.